pfheatwole/thesis/source/canopy_aerodynamics.rst

   coupling method from XFOIL to predict small amounts of flow separation in the section coefficients and assume it is representative of flow separation on the 3D wing.

+* This is a steady-state (non-accelerated) solution; in particular, it doesn't include corrections for apparent mass.
+(See :ref:`paraglider_dynamics:Apparent Mass`).

 Case Study